Lightning-AI/pytorch-lightning/docs/source-fabric/advanced/compile.rst

     # 1st execution compiles the model (slow)
     output = model(input)

-    # All future executions will be fast
+    # All future executions will be fast (for inputs of the same size)
     output = model(input)
     output = model(input)
     ...